YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 5: Resource response with Example:

 > Observe the following domain model.
-Every single class except the root class is contained in the root class, `PISystem`.
+Every single class except the root class is directly or indirectly contained in the root class, `PISystem`.

 ![PISystem](images/PISystem.png)

 Level 6: Resource response with List multiple-choice quiz:

-Which of the following compositions should be added to complete the containment tree for the following model?
+Which of the following compositions should be part of the containment tree for the following model?

 ![IRS](images/IRS.png)